metamath/lamp-guide/docs/index.md

 Let's prove `syl` using *only* axioms.
 Most people wouldn't create proofs with only axioms, but doing this will help us illustrate ways you can use metamath-lamp.
-In particular, we'll show you how to work backwards from a statement.
+In particular, we'll show you how to work backwards from a step.

 We'll start with our current state, including the intermediate step that metamath-lamp found.